Using the right hashtags is critical to push your salon on Instagram.

 #nails #nailart #nailsofinstagram #manicure #nail #beauty #gelnails #nailstagram #instanails #nailsonfleek #nailswag #naildesign #inspire #nailstyle #nailsoftheday #naildesigns #acrylicnails #nailsart #glitternails #nailpolish #gelpolish #nailsalon #nailtech #pedicure #nailsaddict #nailpro #nailartist #nailsnailsnails #glitter #nailsdesign #christmasnails #coffinnails #ombrenails #nailsmagazine #nailaddict #lovenails #longnails #naturalnails #nailfashion #style #nailinspo #shellac

 The right hashtags to use for a beauty salon will obviously depend on the services you offer in the salon.

-The popular type of hashtags for beauty salons are beauty tips hashtags, korean beauty hashtags, and beauty brand hashtags.
+The popular type of hashtags for beauty salons is beauty tips hashtags, Korean beauty hashtags, and beauty brand hashtags.

 Below is a collection of popular beauty hashtags that you can leverage for your posts.